mevdschee/php-crud-api/README.md

 Two forms of multi-tenancy are supported:

+ - Single database, where every table has a tenant column (using the "multiTenancy" middleware).
+ - Multi database, where every tenant has it's own database (using the "reconnect" middleware).

+Below is an explanation of the corresponding middlewares.

 #### Multi-tenancy middleware

-You may use the "multiTenancy" middleware when you have a multi-tenant database.
+You may use the "multiTenancy" middleware when you have a single multi-tenant database.
-If your tenants are identified by the "customer_id" column you can use the following handler:
+If your tenants are identified by the "customer_id" column, then you can use the following handler:

     'multiTenancy.handler' => function ($operation, $tableName) {
         return ['customer_id' => 12];